Loading

 Securing access to healthcare

-Symrise partnered with Positive Planet International to set up the first health insurance scheme for farmers in 2010 in Diana and 2013 in SAVA.
-Today around 19,000 members of our suppliers are fully covered for all their hospital expenditures, part of their doctor consultations & medicines.
+Symrise set up the first health insurance scheme for farmers in 2010 in Diana and 2013 in SAVA.
+Today around 15,000 Housesholds are fully covered for all their hospital expenditures, part of their doctor consultations & medicines.

 The insurance scheme is called Mahavelona – it is unique in the SAVA and has a strong impact on resilience: farmers don’t need to ask a credit or sell their assets to be admitted to hospitals; it is breaking the vicious circle of health induced poverty and poverty induced poor health.